hivemq/helm-charts/charts/hivemq-swarm/README.md

 This chart deploys:
 - a HiveMQ Swarm commander with the [REST-API](https://docs.hivemq.com/hivemq-swarm/latest/rest-service.html) enabled to start scenarios
 - a number of HiveMQ Swarm agents
-- an optional Prometheus for monitoring
-    - with an optional Prometheus Operator as a dedicated Prometheus instance
-    - with a pre-defined Grafana dashboard, called `HiveMQ Swarm`

 See the HiveMQ [documentation](https://docs.hivemq.com/hivemq-swarm/) for more details.